 If you prefer to avoid pharmaceuticals, there are a number of alternative treatments you can try to relieve your cat's discomfort.

-- Magnetic therapy: The theory behind the use of magnets to treat pain is that the magnets actually deliver a charge to the blood stream that increases healing oxygen flow.
+The theory behind the use of magnets to treat pain is that the magnets actually deliver a charge to the bloodstream that increases healing oxygen flow.
 This therapy is usually delivered through the use of specially fitted magnetic collars.

-- Feline acupuncture: Acupuncture is a long standing practice in Asian medicine that is still struggling to gain wide-range acceptance in the west.
-The procedure involves the placement of extremely small pins along certain meridian lines in the patient's body to help restore the proper flow of energy known as "Chi".
+Acupuncture is a long standing practice in Asian medicine that is still struggling to gain wide-range acceptance in the west.
+The procedure involves the placement of extremely small pins along certain meridian lines in the patient's body to help restore the proper flow of energy known as chi.
 Pain relief may be accomplished with a single session, but repeat sessions may be called for in cases of chronic pain.

-- Moist heat therapy: Just as many of us turn to our heating pad for pain relief, our cats can benefit from the same therapy.
+Just as many humans turn to heating pads for pain relief, cats can benefit from the same therapy.
 You can wrap a slightly damp towel around your heating pad cover, set the control on low and place it in your cat's bed for him to lay on.
 For greater convenience, you can even opt for a therapeutic cat bed with heat and massage controls.